2021 | 2022 Season

 Del Sol String Quartet

-Major support for Opera Parallèle has been provided by Donna Dubinsky & Len Shustek, Bob Ellis, Gordon P. Getty, Stephen & Diane Heiman, Paul L. King, Steven M. Menzies, and Denise Young.
+Major support for this production has been provided by Bob Ellis, Stephen & Diane Heiman, and Paul L. King, with support from Producers Circle members Donna Dubinsky and Len Shustek.

-Major institutional and corporate support has been provided by Adobe, JW & HM Goodman Family Foundation, Horizons Foundation, The Lemala Fund, Sam Mazza Foundation, National Endowment for the Arts, City & County of San Francisco Grants for the Arts, and The Shenson Foundation.
+Major institutional and corporate support for Opera Parallèle has been provided by Adobe, JW & HM Goodman Family Foundation, Horizons Foundation, The Lemala Fund, Sam Mazza Foundation, National Endowment for the Arts, City & County of San Francisco Grants for the Arts, and The Shenson Foundation.